momokatte/s3-bulk-delete/README.md

 A Go app for bulk-deleting files from an Amazon S3 bucket using the Multi-Object Delete operation.

-Accepts a file containing batch numbers to skip so the input file can be run again after interruption.
+Supports stop/resume: optionally writes completed batch numbers to a file, and reads from that file on startup to load batch numbers to skip.

 Usage
 -----